eyeonicon/go-icon-sdk/README.md

 ## Create Wallet
-When creating a new wallet it is automatically __saved as a keystore file.__ Call the function below with the _"path + filename"_.
-The password is used to encrypt the keystore file.
+When creating a new wallet it is automatically __saved as a keystore file.__ Call the function below with the _"path/filename"_.
+The password is used to encrypt the keystore file, don't forget it!

 ```go
 wallet.CreateNewWalletAndKeystore("../mywallets/keystore01", "password")